Harriet Lincoln Coolidge: Career

-In November, 1872, she married George Austin Coolidge, a publishing agent of Boston.
-After having children, Coolidge devoted herself to motherhood, studying the best methods of infant hygiene.
+In November 1872, she married George Austin Coolidge, a publishing agent of Boston.
+After having four children, Coolidge devoted herself to motherhood, studying the best methods of infant hygiene.
 She soon began a series of illustrated articles for the instruction of mothers in a New York City magazine, and while residing in that city, studied for three years and visited the hospitals for children.

 Ill health obliged her to return to Washington, D.C., where, before going to New York, she was interested in charities and hospitals for children.
 Meeting the mothers of both the rich and the poor, and seeing the great need of intelligent care in bringing up little children, she began a large correspondence with others.
 Her devotion to the children of the Foundling Hospital in Washington, and the great hygienic reformation she brought about, gave that institutional record of no deaths among its residents during the six months she acted as a member of its executive board of officers.
 Frequent inquiries from mothers desiring information on hygienic subjects relating to children suggested the idea of a series of nursery talks to mothers and the fitting up of a model nursery in tier residence, where every accessory of babyhood could be practically presented.
 "Nursery Talks" were inaugurated by a "Nursery Tea," and 500 women from official and leading circles were present.
 Classes were formed, and a paid course and a free one made those lectures available for all desiring information.
 Even into midsummer, at the urgent request of mothers, Coolidge continued to give her mornings to answering questions.
 She remained in Washington during the summer, guiding those who did not know how to feed their infants proper food, and, as a consequence, her health was impaired, and she was obliged to give up her nursery lectures until her health was restored.
 She then commenced a scientific course of hygienic study, and was made president of the Woman's Clinic, where women and children were treated by women physicians.

 Coolidge was an active member of four of the leading charity organizations in Washington, a member of the Woman's National Press Association and devoted to every movement in which women's higher education was considered.